How to Talk to Your Elderly Parents about Assisted Living

 Do they have a trust that’s been recently drafted or updated?
 Have they designated someone to have power of attorney for finances as well as health care?
 Have they communicated their end-of-life wishes to you or anyone else?
 These conversations are not easy, but trust me, they are easier to have before a crisis, when you’re just talking hypothetically!
 I’ve had many conversations with my parents over the years because it’s difficult to have just one conversation and then be done.
 It’s a process, and their priorities might change over time.
 So, it might be good to just schedule a time with your parents to start the conversation; that way, they aren’t caught off guard and can be thinking about their wishes ahead of time.
 Again, I also recommend that your parents consult with an estate planning or elder law attorney to give everyone peace of mind that when a crisis comes, you (or whomever they designate) are already prepared to step in and advocate for them if they cannot advocate for themselves.

-If you can gather as much information from your parents as possible, bring in professionals to help plan, and remember their desire for independence and control, you’ll be on your way to helping your parents maintain their priorities in life even as they need additional care.
+If you can gather as much information from your parents as possible, bring in professionals to help plan, and remember their desire for independence and control, you’ll be on your way to helping your parents maintain their priorities in life even as they need additional care or assisted living.